ganeshnamagiri/git-github/README.md

 # git-github
-This is for tutorial practise for github.
+This is for tutorial practise of github.